Hogsmill River Park

-Hogsmill River Park or Hogsmill Valley is a linear park along the banks of the Hogsmill River in the Royal Borough of Kingston upon Thames in London.
-It stretches from the junction of Surbiton Hill Park and Elmbridge Avenue in Berrylands in the north to the junction between the river and a footpath to Manor Close in Old Malden in the south.
+Hogsmill River Park or Hogsmill Valley is a 32.9 hectare linear park along the banks of the Hogsmill River in the Royal Borough of Kingston upon Thames in London.
+It stretches from the railway line near Berrylands station in the north to Old Malden Lane in Old Malden, on the edge of Kingston borough, in the south.

 Most of the site is grassland, which has a rich variety of wildlife, including locally unusual plants such as grass vetchling, devil's-bit scabious and pepper-saxifrage.
 Birds which breed on the site include bullfinch, spotted flycatcher, lesser spotted woodpecker.